5 Tips to Properly Maintain Your Tools

 Some of these tools can be dangerous to you and your coworkers.
 It would be best if you observed the following hand tool safety precautions:

-- Wear proper safety gear when using power tools, including goggles, gloves, and a hard hat.
+- Use proper safety gear for power tools, including goggles, gloves, and a hard hat.

 - Make sure the tools are in perfect condition and have been well-maintained.